nathanesau/nathanesau.github.io/index.md

 # Welcome to my site

-I am a C++ developer in the Toronto Area.
+I am a software developer in the Toronto Area.

 Please feel free to look at some of my [projects](/projects).